stoltene2/trace-a-ray/README.md

 ## Usage

-Execute the following,
+Execute the following with nix installed and flakes enabled,

-    $ lein run
+    $ nix run

 ## Options